Architecture of London: Gothic Revival

 By far Pugin's most significant work in London that is arguably the most famous building of the entire Victorian era is The Palace of Westminster (1840–60), which he worked on alongside the classical architect Charles Barry.
 The original building was a varied collection of medieval and Georgian structures which burnt down in 1834, with the exception of Westminster Hall which survived.
 Barry came up with the overall plan of this highly complex building, while Pugin decorated the interior and exterior with gothic ornamentation which was heavily influenced by English Perpendicular Gothic, associated with buildings such as Gloucester Cathedral.
 He also designed the iconic clocktower Big Ben (The Elizabeth Tower).
 Despite being very positively received upon completion, Pugin was not satisfied with the finished building because he did not consider it to be truly Gothic, instead considering it as simply a Classical building with Gothic ornamentation, being quoted as saying: "All Grecian, Sir; Tudor details on a classic body."

-St. Augustine's, Kilburn (1880), one of the largest and most ornate Gothic-Revival churches in London: an attempt to recreate the vibrant interior of a pre-Reformation church.
+All Saints, Margaret Street (1859) by William Butterfield, one of the most ornate Gothic Revival churches in London.

 Many new churches were constructed in ornate Gothic Revival designs in reference to the ideals of Pugin and to re create the vibrant interiors of pre-reformation churches.
 The finest of these include All Saints church in Fitzrovia, the French-Gothic St Augustine's, Kilburn designed by John Loughborough Pearson (founded 1870), St Mary Magdalene, Paddington, and St Cuthbert's, Earls Court, designed by Hugh Roumieu Gough and built between 1884 and 1887.
 St. Cuthbert's, according to English Heritage, has "one of the most lavish and consistent [interior] schemes in any Victorian church" and is "one of the richest ecclesiastical interiors in London."
 Modelled in its proportions after Tintern Abbey, and packed with decoration in marble, stone, wrought iron, and oak, the masterpiece of St. Cuthbert's is the 50 ft wooden reredos carved in an elaborate late-Gothic Spanish style.